Miguel Gómez (photographer): Career

 Gómez's first editorial commission was for Architectural Digest Magazine / Latin American Edition.
 He provided work for almost every major publication in Bogotá for more than 5 years and for advertising agencies such as Lowe & Partners/SSP3, (now MullenLowe Group), Bates and Ogilvy & Mather.
 Subsequently his photographs were featured in some of the most important Colombian magazines: Fucsia, Cromos, SoHo (magazine), Estilo Fedco, Donjuan (magazine), Axxis, Semana, and Rolling Stone, (North Cone edition).
 His editorial work covered fashion, portraiture, architecture, stills and reportage.

 His photography work for architect Giancarlo Mazzanti was also featured in The Phaidon Atlas of Contemporary World Architecture.

 Gómez's work has also been published in Avianca's magazine, and El Tiempo.

 In addition, Gómez lectured on different levels of photography at Bogotá's most important universities for 7 years.
 He worked for the Fine Art, Media, Graphic Design, Advertising and Engineering schools of Pontificia Universidad Javeriana, Politécnico Grancolombiano, Jorge Tadeo Lozano University, Central University and Francisco José de Caldas District University.
 He was also offered a place as a photography lecturer in the Fine Arts School of the Universidad de Los Andes by Carolina Franco (then dean of the Fine Arts School), shortly after having already decided to travel to the United States, the U.K. and continental Europe to focus on his personal work and expand his international experience.

-Some of the editorial portrait subjects from Gómez's career have ranged from Colombian ex-president Álvaro Uribe Vélez and politician and diplomat Noemí Sanín, to race car driver Juan Pablo Montoya and alternative rock band Aterciopelados.
+Some of the editorial portrait subjects from Gómez's career ranged from Colombian ex-president Álvaro Uribe Vélez and politician and diplomat Noemí Sanín, to race car driver Juan Pablo Montoya and alternative rock band Aterciopelados.

-Gómez has lived and worked previously in Los Angeles, and London, England where he worked as a freelance photographer for ASOS.com.
-He is currently based in New York City.
-In addition to his photography career, Gómez is actively involved in artistic and curatorial projects, and in photographic education.
+Gómez lived and worked previously in Los Angeles, and London, England where he worked as a freelance photographer for ASOS.com.
+He was based in New York City and in addition to his photography career, Gómez was actively involved in artistic and curatorial projects, and in photographic education.

-Gómez works mainly with Mamiya RZ67, Sinar and Canon Inc. equipment.
+Gómez worked mainly with Mamiya RZ67, Sinar and Canon Inc. equipment.